 Fans of Sophie Kinsella's sparkling humor will love her first ever illustrated series for young readers about the charming adventures of a mother-daughter fairy duo!

 Ella Brook can't wait to grow up, because one day she will become a fairy and have her own sparkly wings and a teacher on Fairy Tube, just like her mom!
-Until then, Ella has to learn by watching her mom in action.
+Until then, Ella has to learn by watching.

 But sometimes spells go wrong, and Ella's mom can never seem to remember the right magic codes on her Computawand.
 A lot of the time, it's up to Ella to come to the rescue.
 Does she have what it takes to be a fairy one day?
 Or will there be more glitches than glitter?